 At Xerocon 2017, Xero introduced Xero Projects, a new platform that offers small business owners simple ways to track projects, timesheets, invoicing and other factors to ensure better profitability.
 Because Xero owns both Xero Projects and WorkflowMax, it can be confusing for small business owners: which solution is best for your business?

-Here’s the key factors to consider when deciding which of these impressive cloud-based software solutions is right for your business.
+Here are the key factors to consider when deciding which of these impressive cloud-based software solutions is right for your business.

-Xero projects is very new
+Xero Projects is very new

 Yep, since the announcement of Xero Projects at Xerocon in mid-September 2017, AFL club Richmond has not lost a football game (we checked).
 Even though it’s new, it’s well thought out and is priced accordingly with a $7 per user introductory rate (that will increase to $10 per user in 2018).
 But bumps are to be expected, and Xero is yet to roll out the full suite of functionality for Xero Projects.
 Features like iOS and Android apps, and integration with Quotes and Expenses are not available yet.
 But, it’s only getting better from here.